-- Suggestions welcome at any time to the Chairman - Make clear the reason for the request is there evidence this is an area of concern? (a performance) performance data, frequently raised by constituents) - is it a County wide rather than local issue? - Note: Member Briefing Programme takes place monthly - for information items
+- Suggestions welcome at any time to the Chairman or Democratic Support - Make clear the reason for the request is there evidence this is an area of concern? (e.g. performance data, frequently raised by constituents) is it a County wide rather than local issue? - Member Briefing Programme takes place monthly - for information items